ujale/cicd_testify/README.md

 - select the branches you want to merge (base is the destination branch & compare is the branch where changes are to be added from)
 - click on create new pull request, enter decription and click create pull request

+- Add new comments during code review of a PR is done by clicking on the file changes tab and inputing comment in the section

+## Github Actions
+- To setup github actions, create a .github/workflows folder if 1 doesnt exist already
+- create a .yaml file for the workflow execution

 ### NOTICE
 - git branch // This will show you the current branch on githib you are currently on